- 1998 – Victoria University of Wellington

 2003 – The University of Melbourne

-‘Memory and Commemoration’: the Fourth Conference of ANZAMEMS was held at The University of Melbourne, Victoria, Australia, from February 5-8, 2003.
-The Conference Website has been archived by the Internet Archive.
+‘Memory and Commemoration’: the Fourth Conference of ANZAMEMS was held at The University of Melbourne, Victoria, Australia, from 5-8 February, 2003.

 Back to top of page